mehulagg/gitlab/doc/user/project/clusters/index.md

 > Introduced in GitLab 8.15.

-When enabled, the Kubernetes integration adds [web terminal](../../../ci/environments/index.md#web-terminals) support to your [environments](../../../ci/environments/index.md).
+When enabled, the certificate based Kubernetes integration adds [web terminal](../../../ci/environments/index.md#web-terminals) support to your [environments](../../../ci/environments/index.md).
 This is based on the `exec` functionality found in Docker and Kubernetes, so you get a new shell session in your existing containers.
 To use this integration, you